Introduction to SQL Server Database Administration

 Auditing Data Access and Encrypting Data

 Who will watch the watchmen?
 Database administrators have permissions to access any part of a SQL Server database.
-How can a company then guarantee that DBAs didn't misuse there permissions?
+How can a company then guarantee that DBAs didn't misuse their permissions?
 This module shows two possible solutions to this dilemma: Auditing and Encryption.

 - Auditing Data Access in SQL Server